-During short breaks between the measurements the conductivity cell type CD-210 may be stored in distilled water.
-During longer breaks or for storing the cell may be placed in the package delivered by the producer.
-The connector should be protected against contamination and influence of factors which may cause corrosion.
-Poor contact between the meter and cell may cause errors occur.
-The glass body of the cell should be protected against mechanical damages.
+During short breaks between the measuremer conductivity cell type CD-201 may be stordistilled water.
+During longer breaks or for storicell may be placed in the package delivered producer.
+The connector should be protected a contamination and influence of factors which cause corrosion.
+Poor contact between the metcell may cause errors occur.
+The glass body of the should be protected against mechanical damages